Frequently Asked Questions for TCM and Acupuncture

 What qualifications does the acupuncturist have?

 DeBritt is a fully credentialed acupuncturist, is Nationally Board Certified (NCCAOM) and licensed through the Board of Medicine to practice acupuncture in the state of Virginia.
+She has been practicing for over 19 years.

 What type of Moxa therapy is used?